 Problems with the Air Compressor Power Supply

-The air compressor requires a steady supply of electricity at the proper voltage for the electric motor to start and operate correctly.
-If the air compressor does not have enough amperage, or the electrical supply is not steady, the compressor motor won't start.
+The air compressor requires a steady, balanced power supply at the proper voltage for the electric motor to start and operate correctly.
 Several electrical issues could cause air compressor humming.

-If the voltage supplied to the motor is lower or higher than what’s required, the motor might hum but not start.
-Under-voltage doesn’t provide enough amperage to the air compressor motor, and over-voltage could cause overheating or damage to the motor windings.
+If the voltage supplied to the motor is lower than what’s required, the motor might hum but not start.

 Phase Loss or Imbalance